-After considering the substantial information and insight gained from the stakeholder interviews and background documents provided by CI staff, the JLL team prepared the following overview of the university's Strengths, Weaknesses, Opportunities, and Threats (SWOT) as they relate to achieving the goals and objectives of the Vision Plan.
-It is not intended to be an all-inclusive list of the SWOT factors, but those that may require mitigation, to the extent possible, and those that should be reinforced to achieve success.
+After considering the substantial information and insight gained from the stakeholder interviews and background documents provided by CI staff, the JLL team prepared the following overview of the university's Strengths, Weaknesses, Opportunities, and Threats (SWOT) as they relate to achieving the goals and objectives of the Plan.
+This SWOT analysis is not an exhaustive assessment of all relevant factors and is the professional opinion of JLL based on information obtained as of the date of this report.

-STRENGTHS, WEAKNESSES, OPPORTUNITIES AND THREATS
+JLL PRELIMINARY ASSESSMENT OF CI STRENGTHS, WEAKNESSES, OPPORTUNITIES AND THREATS